gplepage/lsqfit/doc/source/overview.rst

 Introduction
 --------------------
-The modules defined in this package are designed to facilitate least-squares fitting of noisy data by multi-dimensional, nonlinear functions of arbitrarily many parameters.
+The modules defined in here are designed to facilitate least-squares fitting of noisy data by multi-dimensional, nonlinear functions of arbitrarily many parameters.
 The central module is :mod:`lsqfit` because it provides the fit functions. :mod:`lsqfit` makes